microsoft/mona-saas/docs/README.md

 Absolutely.
 As a convenience, we deploy "stub" Logic Apps into your Azure environment allowing you to rapidly build out subscription lifecycle workflows using a simple visual designer.
 These workflows are triggered by [events that Mona publishes to a custom event grid topic](event-models/README.md).
 There are many ways to subscribe to a custom event grid topic including [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-grid-trigger) and [Power Automate](https://flow.microsoft.com/connectors/shared_azureeventgrid/azure-event-grid/) allowing you to select the integration option that makes the most sense for you and your organization.

+> Can't find Mona's event grid topic?
+Navigate to the __Mona admin center__ (`/admin`), open the __subscription event handlers__ tab, and locate the event grid topic link.
+Opening this link will navigate you to the custom event grid topic in the Azure portal.

 ## Who can access the admin center, setup wizard, and test endpoints?

 Only Mona Administrators can access the admin center, setup wizard, and test endpoints.